 Valuing stability over innovation may result in a reactive, rather than proactive, mindset.

-Divergent thinking and behaving are not valued by many transactional leaders.
-They are less likely to solicit ideas from their people.
-Innovative ideas at lower levels go up a strict chain of command which may, or may not, reach the top.
+Many transactional leaders do not value divergent thinking and behaving.
+They're less likely to solicit ideas from their people.
+Innovative ideas at lower levels go up a strict chain of command which may or may not reach the top.

 Conformity and status quo are organizing principles for transactional leaders.

-They can put professional and personal development of the individual on the back burner.
-When leaders are focused only on short-term goals, they jeopardize the sustainability of the organization.
+They can put the professional and personal development of the individual on the back burner.
+When leaders focus only on short-term goals, they jeopardize the organization's sustainability.

-Left unchecked, their dominant style could show up as inflexibility and bullying.
-That is tragic!
+If left unchecked, their dominant style could show up as inflexibility and bullying.

-Though their style may seem impersonal, people know their leader cares about them — even when he or she has to make hard decisions that may negatively impact them.
+Though their style may seem impersonal, people know their leader cares about them.
+This is true even when they have to make hard decisions that may negatively impact others.

-Let’s take Jacinda Ardern, New Zealand’s prime minister.
+Let’s consider Jacinda Ardern, New Zealand’s prime minister.

 She took swift and courageous action to lock down the country in the first months of the pandemic.
-Still, she communicated transparency and empathy, fostering trust through frequent Facebook Live chats — in her sweats!
+Still, she communicated transparency and empathy.
+She fostered trust through frequent Facebook Live chats — in her sweats!

-You’ll begin to discover that as you begin to build your emotional intelligence.
-Though it involves asking some critical questions.
+You’ll begin to discover your own leadership style as you build your emotional intelligence.
+This involves asking some critical questions.

 What are my strengths?
 What do I value?

-The VIA Institute on Character is a great resource that offers a free survey which determines your character strengths.
+The VIA Institute on Character is a great resource that offers a free survey that determines your character strengths.